opnfv/functest/docs/userguide/index.rst

 Introduction
 ============

 The goal of this documents is to describe the Functest test cases as well as provide a procedure about how to execute (or launch) them.

-A presentation has been created for the first OPNFV Summit: `[4]`
+A presentation has been created for the first OPNFV Summit `[4]`_.

 It is assumed that Functest container has been properly installed `[1]`_.